Cayman Islands: Sports

 Squash is popular in the Cayman Islands with a vibrant community of mostly ex-pats playing out of the 7-court South Sound Squash Club.
 In addition, the women's professional squash association hosts one of their major events each year in an all-glass court being set up in Camana Bay.
 In December 2012, the former Cayman Open will be replaced by the Women's World Championships, the largest tournament in the world.
-The top Cayman men's player, Cameron Stafford is No. 2 in the Caribbean and ranked top 200 on the men's professional circuit.

 Flag football (CIFFA) has men's, women's, and mixed-gender leagues.

 Other organised sports leagues include softball, beach volleyball, Gaelic football and ultimate frisbee.

 The Cayman Islands Olympic Committee was founded in 1973 and was recognised by the IOC (International Olympic Committee) in 1976.

 In April 2005 Black Pearl Skate Park was opened in Grand Cayman by Tony Hawk.
 At the time the 52,000 sqft park was the largest in the Western Hemisphere.

 In February 2010, the first purpose-built track for kart racing in the Cayman Islands was opened.
-Corporate karting Leagues at the track have involved widespread participation with 20 local companies and 227 drivers taking part in the 2010 Summer Corporate Karting League.
+Corporate karting leagues at the track have involved widespread participation with 20 local companies and 227 drivers taking part in the 2010 Summer Corporate Karting League.

-Cydonie Mothersille was the first track and field athlete from the country to make an Olympic final at the 2008 Olympic Games.
-She also won a bronze medal in the 200m at the 2001 World Championships in Athletics and gold in the same event at the 2010 Commonwealth Games.
+In December 2022, swimmer Jordan Crooks became the first Caymanian athlete to become world champion in any sport, after winning the gold medal in the 50 m freestyle event at the 2022 FINA World Swimming Championships (25 m).
+In addition, during the 2024 World Aquatics Swimming Championships (25 m), he established a new world record in the 50 m freestyle event with a time of 19.90, becoming the first swimmer in history to break the 20-second barrier.